UltraEngine/Documentation/CPP_CreateTreeView.md

 # CreateTreeView #

 The treeview widget displays a hierarchy of nodes that can be selected, opened and closed, double-clicked, and moved.
+When a new node is selected the WIDGETSELECT event will be emitted, with the treeview node stored in the event extra member.
+When a node is double-clicked, a WIDGETACTION event will be emitted, with the treeview node stored in the event extra member.

 ## Syntax ##